MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - If entities don’t update, verify the bridge connection and check logs for missing pings.
 - If write commands don’t take effect, ensure the bus’s ping window is being detected (send slot opens ~80 ms after ping).
 - Clear `__pycache__` and reload the custom component if you’ve updated files but see old behavior.
+ - Where to find the RS‑485 HTML log (HA OS): Files are written under your Home Assistant `/config` directory.
+Use the File Editor add‑on or Samba share to open `helios_rs485_YYYYMMDD-HHMMSS.html` directly in a browser.

 ---